Belgian Malinois Puppy Guide

 Bringing home a Belgian Malinois puppy is exciting but requires preparation.
 Large breed puppies grow rapidly and need controlled nutrition to prevent skeletal problems.
 Expect your Belgian Malinois puppy to reach full size between 12-24 months.

-With a typical weight of 40-80 lbs and lifespan of 14-16 yrs, the Belgian Malinois requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 40-80 lbs and lifespan of 14-16 yrs, the Belgian Malinois benefits from care tailored to its physical and behavioral profile.
 Living with a Belgian Malinois means adapting to a high-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Health Predisposition Summary: Belgian Malinoiss show higher-than-average incidence of hip dysplasia, elbow dysplasia, progressive retinal atrophy based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.